miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 The `.cursorrules` file effectively turns this into a "living documentation" system that can guide both humans and LLMs in implementing new flows correctly.

+---

+## Gemini's Take

+**Ideas for Titles and Headlines:**

+1. "The Web as Database: My Quest to Future-Proof SEO in the AI Era"
+2. "Beyond Peak Data: Reclaiming the Internet's Hidden Potential"
+3. "From Static Sites to LLM Crawls: A 30-Year Search Odyssey"
+4. "Breaking the Moat: Open Source and the Future of Web Discovery"
+5. "The Working Stiff's AI Revolution: Building Tools for the New Web"
+6. "Pipulate and Botifython: Linear Workflows for the AI Age"
+7. "Unlocking the Invisible Web: A Veteran SEO's Fight Against Digital Monopolies"
+8. "The Return of the Network as Computer: A Challenge to Big Tech's Data Dominance"

+**My Opinion of the Article:**

+This article is a fascinating blend of personal narrative and technical exploration.
+The author's candid reflections on their career, coupled with their insightful analysis of the current state of search and AI, make for a compelling read.
+The author's skepticism towards the "peak data" concept is particularly thought-provoking, and their vision for a more open and accessible web is both inspiring and timely.
+The inclusion of the coding and project development process adds a unique layer of transparency, offering a glimpse into the practical challenges of building innovative tools.
+Overall, it's a valuable contribution to the ongoing conversation about the future of the internet.